 Earlier Recommendations (Recommendations ITU-T G.957 and ITU-T G.691) included similar specifications at 2.5 Gbit/s and 10 Gbit/s but these only applied to the specific SDH rates of 2.48832 and 9.95328 Gbit/s for STM-16 and STM-64 respectively.
 When Recommendation ITU-T G.959.1 was developed to cover the equivalent OTN rates (2.666 and 10.709 Gbit/s) it was decided to introduce the concept of "optical tributary signal class" rather than making the new specifications specific to the OTN rates.
-Consequently, many of the application codes in Recommendation ITU-T G.959.1 begin with the letter "P" (indicating that they are "plural" codes) and apply to an optical tributary signal class rather than to a specific bit rate.
-An example of this is the application P1I1-2D2 which applies to the optical tributary signal class NRZ 10G and therefore the same optical specifications can be applied to a link carrying STM-64 as to one carrying OTU2.
+Consequently, many of the application codes in Recommendation ITU-T G.959.1 begin with the letter "P" (indicating that they are "plural" codes) and apply to an optical tributary signal class NRZ 10G and therefore the same optical specifications can be applied to a link carrying STM-64 as to one carrying OTU2.

-Because transmission of the FEC bytes in the OTN frame is defined to be optional in [ITU-T G.709], the optical specifications for application codes that begin with the letter "P" take no account of any improvement in the optical power budget that the use of FEC may bring.
+Because transmission of the FEC bytes in the OTN frame is defined to be optional in [ITU-T G.709], for OTU1, OTU2 and OTU3 the optical specifications for application codes that begin with the letter "P" take no account of any improvement in the optical power budget that the use of FEC may bring.
 There are, however, some application codes (those that do not begin with the letter "P") that require the FEC bytes to be transmitted and take account of this in the optical specifications.
 These latter codes can only be applied to a link carrying one specific OTN rate (OTU1, OTU2, OTU3 or OTU4).